THE ANTHROPOCENE IS CAPITALISM’S “HUMAN HYPOTHESIS”

 COLLECTIVE CEREMONIES OF ABNEGATION?

 To Ricardo’s “iron-clad laws,” then, we must add the inevitable passage from liberal democracy to fascism, as the teleological counterpart to that inflated Marxian projection (a marginal note magnified into a pillar of truth) of capital’s ultimate self-supersession in the service of a transcendental apocalypticism.
 Yet, as with all dystopian futures, this too already exists, as that sadomasochistic spectacle of Corporate-State autoeroticism called the Anthropocene.
 This parody of a social contract goes a long way to explaining how apparently localised economic protests have “spontaneously” transformed itself into a global political movement on a scale unseen since Mai ’68.
 For those who demand a critical theory to fit the “facts” & not vice versa, the “facts” have been laid bare.
 There’s no concealing the telos of this fissile econosphere or passing the countdown routine off as a rogue operation in arithmetic.
 In an age of robotics & AI, it is no longer possible to separate a “labour theory of value” from politics as such.
 Between surplus & obsolescence, the one is constantly being recuperated in the production of the other, under the false appearance of a “subjectivity” capable of perpetuating itself even “in a world from which all life has vanished.”
-Extinction, therefore, must not be confused with a mere status of environmental habitat, since – in its most radical (& increasingly imminent) formulation – it defines the condition of a future defined as techno-capital singularity.
+Extinction, therefore, must not be confused with a mere status of environmental habitat, since – in its most radical (& increasingly imminent) formulation – it defines the condition of the future as techno-capital singularity.

 ONLY THE IMPOSSIBLE HAS NOTHING TO LOSE